updatecli/website/content/en/blog/2024/02/shareable_policiies.md

 Time flies, and It's time for another successful experiment to go out.

-*Shareable Update Policies*
+> Shareable Update Policies

 A recurring problem over time has been, how to reuse the same Updatecli manifests for different projects.

 From the beginning of the Updatecli project, it was possible to parameterize Updatecli manifests using values or secrets files, but still, we had to copy the same Updatecli manifest over and over.
 This led to duplication, maintenance burden, and ultimately, It didn't scale well.

 So what if we could:

-1. Write a generic Update policy,
+1. Write a generic Update policy
 2. Publish it to a registry like "[GitHub packages](http://ghcr.io/)" or "[Dockerhub](https://hub.docker.com)"
 3. Reuse the same policy over and over
 4. Bonus point, having versioned Update policy